 Dollar Cost Averaging

-You may have heard of this concept if you invest via a savings product where you make a regular payment into your product, such as our Regular Savings Plan.
+You may have heard of this concept if you invest via a savings product, such as Premier Advance, where you make a regular payment into your policy.

 Essentially, dollar cost averaging represents the smoothing nature of investing small amounts on a regular basis in fluctuating markets.